AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

   * Input: 1 for dividend-adjusted historical data, 0 for unadjusted historical data.
   * Returns 1 if command accepted, 0 if rejected.
 * GET\_DTCSECURITYDEF
   * Input: Pointer to a DTCSECURITYDEF struct.
 GET\_DTCSECURITYDEF will look up a Security with symbol set with SET_SYMBOL.
+The DTCSECURITYDEF struct will be filled with the original values from the DTC server.
   * Returns: 1 if operation was successful, 0 if failed.
 ```c++
 #define SET_DIVIDEND_ADJ 140 // Input 1 to enable dividend adjusted history, 0 for no dividend adjustment